1984 All-Ireland Senior Hurling Championship final: Pre-match celebrations

 As part of the centenary celebrations a special presentation took place prior to the game itself.
 All living former All-Ireland winning captains were given a special introduction onto the field.
 On that occasion the 60,000 spectators took to their feet as they witnessed some of the greatest hurlers in the history of the game take to the field.
 RTÉ's Michael O'Hehir acted as master of ceremonies as 38 captains from 40 All-Ireland-winning teams were introduced to and congratulated by the President of the Gaelic Athletic Association Paddy Buggy.

 Liam Fennelly, Kilkenny's All-Ireland-winning captain from 1983, was the first captain to be introduced to the crowd.
 He was shortly followed by his team mate Brian Cody who captained the first leg of Kilkenny's back-to-back successes in 1982.
 Joe Connolly, Galway's first All-Ireland winning captain in 57 years, received a warm welcome as he arrived on the pitch.
-The third Kilkennyman of the day, Ger Fennelly, was presented as the All-Ireland-winning captain of 1979 before three Corkmen, Charlie McCarthy, Martin O'Doherty and Ray Cummins, mad etheir way onto the pitch as representatives of Cork's three-in-a-row of titles between 1976 and 1978.
-Billy Fitzpatrick and Nicky Orr were next onto the field as Kilkenny's winning captains of 1974 and 1975 respectively.
-They was followed by Éamonn Grimes, the last man to captain Limerick to a championship title in 1973.
+The third Kilkennyman of the day, Ger Fennelly, was presented as the All-Ireland-winning captain of 1979 before three Corkmen, Charlie McCarthy, Martin O'Doherty and Ray Cummins, made their way onto the pitch as representatives of Cork's three-in-a-row of titles between 1976 and 1978.
+Billy Fitzpatrick and Nicky Orr were next onto the field as Kilkenny's winning captains of 1974 and 1975, respectively.
+They were followed by Éamonn Grimes, the last man to captain Limerick to a championship title in 1973.
 Noel Skehan, one of the greatest goalkeepers of all-time, took to the field as the All-Ireland-winning captain of 1972.

 The 1970s began with Tipperary and Cork being respectively represented by Tadhg O'Connor and Paddy Barry.
 Kilkenny's captain from 1969 and a player regarded as one of the greatest forwards of all time, Eddie Keher, was introduced next.
 Keher was followed onto the field of play by Wexford's 1968 captain, Dan Quigley, and Kilkenny's 1967 captain, Jim Treacy.
 At the time Quigley was the last Wexford man to captain his county to the All-Ireland title.
 Gerald McCarthy was one of the youngest captains to take to the field.
 He was only twenty years-old when he guided Cork to the All-Ireland title in 1966.
 He was followed by Mick Murphy, Tipperary's victorious captain of 1964 and Séamus Cleere, Kilkenny's captain of 1963.
 Jimmy Doyle, regarded by many as one of the greatest players of all time and the All-Ireland winning captain of 1962 and 1965, was followed by Matt Hassett who guided Tipperary to the title in 1961.
 Frankie Walsh of Waterford, the last man to captain his county to a championship, followed before Tipperary's 1958 All-Ireland-winning captain Tony Wall took to the field.